-Applicants for the M.Ed. in Curriculum and Instruction programs and the M.Ed. in Educational Leadership program must provide official documentation of a teaching license or school service personnel license (according to specific state requirements), or a school services certificate.
-If applicants to the Curriculum and Instruction or the Educational Leadership programs do not have a teaching certificate, they may document their teaching status by providing evidence of satisfactory teaching performance from the chief academic officer of the school at their current employment.
+If applicants to the programs do not have a teaching certificate, they may document their teaching status by providing evidence of a full-time teaching assignment from the chief academic/department head or human resources official of the school at their current place of employment.